chef/automate/components/docs-chef-io/README.md

 Hugo modules are updated to the new commit and documentation files are updated in the `_vendor` directory.

-This can be useful if you want to update documentation in `chef/automate`, but don't want it to appear on https://docs.chef.io until a later date.
+We use Expeditor to submit a pull request to `chef/chef-web-docs` when Chef Automate is promoted to stable.

 To update the Hugo module for documentation in `chef/automate`:

 1. Make sure your documentation changes are merged into master in `chef/automate`.
+1. Wait for Expeditor to submit a PR to `chef/chef-web-docs` after Chef Automate is promoted to stable.

-1. Contact your friendly local Docs Team who will update the Automate Hugo module for you.
+If you need to manually update the Chef Automate documentation, you can contact your friendly local Docs Team who will update the Automate Hugo module for you.

 Or, for the adventurous: